 Anthos makes multi-cloud easier with new API, support for Azure

-Product Manager, Anthos
+Senior Product Manager, GKE

 One of the main reasons organizations adopt Anthos is to simplify the management of Kubernetes-based applications across a variety of clouds.
 And now, with our latest release, we’ve made multi-cloud management even easier with the general availability of the Anthos Multi-Cloud API.